Therapy Dogs Ohio | Animal Assisted Therapy Ohio | Angel Paws

 Overall Test Results depending how the team scores in various individual exercises the overall test score may be: Predictable, This indicates that the team has passed the test, but should refrain from visiting complex environments as determined by the facility matrix, or; Complex which indicates that the team has passed the test, and is ready for visiting all levels of complexity as determined by the facility matrix.
 There may also be special requirements noted such as one on one visits only, animal must wear harness (or other equipment used to test in) etc.

-SAMPLE PPAT & PPAT SCORE SHEET
+SAMPLE PPAT & PPST SCORE SHEET

 POSSIBLE SCORES FOR ANIMALS AND HANDLERS ARE: